In the WordPress dashboard, the tables that displays the posts, pages and user data are all created internally by WordPress using the

 }

-From the code above, the customer table is displayed by first calling prepare_items() to prepare the data and then display() to display the table content.
+From the code above, the customer table is displayed by first calling prepare_items()

 To ensure only one object instance exists, here’s the singleton method.